hesham0096/Data-Manipulation-with-Pandas/README.md

 # Data-Manipulation-with-Python
-This is basically a Python script that remove nulls and apply certain type of rules to unify the data formats all along the data sets to prepare it for insertion into database or DWH
+This is basically a Python script that remove nulls and apply certain type of rules to unify the data formats all along the data sets to prepare it for insertion into database or DWH also apply some of the basic statistics oeprations.